Landscape construction in non-gradient dynamics: A case from evolution: Landscape construction

+Finding a proper landscape under this setting with multiple stable states is more challenging.
+We employ a numeric method defined in Eq.~(\ref{Eq:g-distance}) and calculate other dynamical components numerically as well.

-In the case ($s_1=-0.01,~s_2=0.1,~r=0.125$), the points $A=(0,0)$, $B=(1,0)$ are stable fixed points; the point $C$ between $A$ and $B$ is a saddle point$^{[29]}$.
-The stable manifold of $C$ separates the space into the left part and the right part.
-In each part, the geometry length of the orbit from the point $\textbf{q}$ to corresponding stable fixed point is
+In the case with $s_1=-0.01,~s_2=0.1,~r=0.125$, the states $E=(0,0)$ and $F=(1,0)$ are stable fixed states; the point $G$ between $E$ and $F$ is a saddle point.
+The stable manifold of $G$ (the set of points that finally evolve to state $G$) separates the space into the attractive basin of $E$ and the attractive basin of $F$.
+In each basin, the geometry length of the orbit from the point $\textbf{q}=\textbf{q}_0$ to the corresponding stable fixed point is given by